fvbrv/marginalidade-nomade/content/.trash/config.md

 # whether to show a section of recent notes on the home page
 enableRecentNotes: false

-# whether to display an 'edit' button next to the last edited field
+# whether to display and 'edit' button next to the last edited field
 # that links to github
-enableGitHubEdit: true
+enableGitHubEdit: false
 GitHubLink: https://github.com/jackyzha0/quartz/tree/hugo/content

-# whether to use Operand to power semantic search
-# IMPORTANT: replace this API key with your own if you plan on using
-# Operand search!
-enableSemanticSearch: false
-operandApiKey: "REPLACE-WITH-YOUR-OPERAND-API-KEY"

 # page description used for SEO
 description: